so, what's rush?

 What's a typical Proof schedule - is it possible to sing with Proof and do other things?

-Proof usually rehearses five hours a week - two group rehearsals for two hours, and then a one hour rehearsal with the other girls on your voice part - so yes, it's entirely possible to sing with Proof and do other things.
-Past Proofies have included, a Yale Daily News editor, a founder of her own nonprofit, sorority sisters, student techs, college aides... and many, many more.
-Proof prides itself on its diversity, and that definitely includes our schedules!
+Proof usually rehearses five hours a week - two group rehearsals for two hours, and then a one hour rehearsal just with your voice part - so yes, it's entirely possible to sing with Proof and do other things!
+Some of our current Proofies are also involved with theater, various publications, Yale Glee Club, service organizations, college aides, CCEs, and research labs!

 What's an audition like?